doomguy/hardening-apache_httpd/README.md

-# Apache Config File To Secure and Harden Your Web Server
+# Apache HTTPD Security Config
-A secure Apache HTTPD Configuration file for hardening Prod deployments.
+A config file for Apache HTTPD for securing and hardening prod deployments.

 # Usage
 ## CentOS